practicalli/neovim/docs/reference/configuration/index.md

-# 📦 Practicalli AstroNvim Config Design
+# 📦 Practicalli Astro Config Design

 A guide to the design of AstroNvim Config created by Practicalli to support a comprehensive development workflow.

 ???
 INFO "AstroCommunity Plugin Configurations used where available"
     Plugin configurations from AstroCommunity are used to minimise the code size and maintenance of the Practicalli configuration

+!!!
+WARNING "Under review after migration to AstroNvim 4"

 ## Files overview